-My life partner, writer Joe Clark, is black.
+My fiancé, writer Joe Clark, is black.
 He is unequivocally the love of my life, and beyond that, just a really amazing life partner.
 We share many interests, work side-by-side every day (we are both professional writers), love our cats, and do a lot of traveling together.
+And we’re getting married in September.

 Because of him, I naturally take personally the unnecessary deaths of young black men at the hands of police officers.
 As a liberal writer, I’ve always been well aware of the statistics and the issues, and I thought I fully understood white privilege and the danger that black men face every day.